Amoralpa11/SBI-project/README.md

 identifier indicating the interactions occurring at that stage, this identifier is saved for further usage.
 This identifier enables us to assess if a macro-complex at a specific node has already been processed in a previous node and, therefore, stop that branch.

 Before we add a new chain to the macro-complex we check that it is not clashing with the other chains already in the structure.
+The criteria we use to find clashes is that at least one alpha carbon should be at less than 1.2 Angstroms from any atom from another chain.

 Furthermore, once we add it we also register the interactions this new chain has with the surrounding ones so as to not attempt to superimpose that interaction in nodes to come thus, reducing processing demand.
+To find those interactions we check if at least 8 alpha carbons are at less than 8 Angstroms from another alpha carbon from another chain.
+This ensures that two identical structures will have the same identifier, allowing us to compare them properly and avoiding doing the same process twice.
+Nevertheless, this process is only done if the option intensive is chosen, because is the only scenario where we compare complex identifiers.

 Once the recursive function has finished we are able to build the macro-complex/es obtained from the identifiers at the final nodes of the recursive tree.
 This enables